 To assist PSUs in identifying the extent of the impact of COVID-19 on student learning and wellbeing, NCDPI is currently working with a third-party contractor who will provide an impact analysis of COVID-19 on public school units, students and families of the State ("Impact Analysis").
 The Impact Analysis will include a baseline analysis that leverages analytics provided as part of the current contract for district/school/teacher value-added reporting and student projections.
 The baseline analysis will assess student performance and learning loss by comparing students' pre-pandemic expected performance with their post pandemic actual performance in the 2020-21 school year.
-More specifically, the baseline analysis uses student projections to the 2020-21 school year, which represents their pre-pandemic expected performance students' actual performance on the 2020-21 statewide assessments.
+More specifically, the baseline analysis uses student projections to the 2020-21 school year, which represents their pre-pandemic expected performance based on the average schooling experience, and then compares these projections to students' actual performance on the 2020-21 statewide assessments.
 A negative difference indicates that students did not perform as expected based on their pre-pandemic learning trajectories, and this information will be aggregated by subject, grade, district, school and/or different student groups to identify whether certain student groups experienced bigger changes in expected performance than other student groups.
 The Impact Analysis will incorporate additional data variables to investigate student performance and learning loss by geographic region, urbanicity and education delivery based on what is captured and provided by the State (in person, virtual, device access, internet connectivity, etc.).
 The Impact Analysis will also analyze group-level achievement trends over time to assess COVID's impact on student learning.
 More specifically, student-level reports will be updated so that it is easier for educators to see how students' trajectories changed since COVID-19 disrupted student learning and how students' recovery has progressed over time in future years.
 There will also be reports that summarize information about the extent to which students exceed or fall short of their pre-pandemic expectations and the proportion of students in different categories of learning loss.
+The SBE and NCDPI will invest in a competency-based education platform to support accountability reform, track student performance over time and develop remediation and acceleration strategies for students.
+The implemented tool must address the individual needs of each learner and be capable of presenting a path towards gap-closure or recovery.
+Additionally, the tool must provide sufficient data and informational awareness for PSUs and NCDPI to satisfy reporting requirements.